Disclaimer: this story contains details of rape that may be upsetting to some.

 When I returned home from my last exam, I took a good nap.
 I woke up feeling so refreshed, but still in the mood to just relax.
 My brain was still utterly fried from a whole week and a half of what felt like non-stop studying.
 I was ready to call it a night and watch some Netflix when my friend (let’s call him Josh) knocked on my dorm door.

 ‘Hey, let’s go out tonight!’ he said.
 I was iffy at first, and certainly not in the partying mood.
-But he got me to agree after reminding me that it would be the last time we could party before our we all went home for spring break vacation.
+But he got me to agree after reminding me it would be the last time we could party before we all went home for spring break vacation.
 And, according to him, everyone was going so I just had to come.

 It didn’t take much convincing at all.
 I could never say no to his puppy eyes.

 You see, Josh and I had been best friends for years, from sixth grade up until three years post-college.
 He was such a fun person to be around; there was never a dull moment with him.
 On top of this, he was genuinely one of the most caring people I’d ever met, and I felt like we connected on such a deep level.
 He’d seen me at my best and seen me at my ugly, never once judging.
 He was one of the few people I wanted by my side through all walks of life.
 Concerts, holidays, marriage, baby showers.
 The whole nine yards.
 My other friends, my family loved him just the same.
 That’s what makes it hurt so much more.